libvips/lua-vips/README.md

 for an operation called `hough_circle`.
 It discovers what arguments the operation takes, checks you supplied the correct arguments, and transforms them into the form that libvips needs.
-It executes the operator, then pulls out all the results and returns them as a Lua array.
+It executes the operator, then pulls out all the results and returns them as a Lua table.

 This means that, although `lua-vips` supports almost 300 operators, the binding itself is small, should be simple to maintain, and should always be